btrask/stronglink/README.md

 2. With hashing, less is more.
 Don't hash meaningless data or your concept of identity will be meaningless.

 **My question isn't answered here...**
 Please search [my notes and development log](https://bentrask.com/).
 Most questions have been answered and most suggestions have been considered.
+If you still have any questions or concerns, feel free to open a GitHub issue.